AnviMittal/cse15l-lab-reports/lab-report-2-week-4.md

 Symptom
 ![Image](symptom1.png)

-The bug in the code caused files with empty lines at the end of the document (failure inducing inputs) to fail when run with MarkdownParse.
-The symptom of the bug was an infinite loop.
-One can see how currentIndex is printed without the program terminating in the above picture.
-The bug was caused by the absence of a break statement in the while loop in case another closed bracket could not be found.
+The bug in the code caused files with blank lines at the end of the file (failure inducing inputs) to fail when run with MarkdownParse.
+This resulted in a symptom of an infinite loop as shown in the above picture where currentIndex is printed without the program terminating.
+The bug was caused by the absence of a break statement in the while loop when a closed bracket couldn't be found.

 **Code Change 2**